DreamingRaven/nemesyst/README.md

 # RavenRecSyst

-Warning: this project has not yet reached it basic intended functionality, to be ready for normal usage will take time so some of the examples may not work currently.
+Warning: this project has not yet reached all its intended functionality, and the documentation still needs further additions; To be ready for normal usage will take time so some of the examples may not work currently.
 If you see anything glaringly wrong please do open an issue, thanks.
 GR

 ## Introduction